Credit Card Icon

 Understand Key Terms in Eye Prescriptions

-To help you better understand your eye prescription, we want to familiarize you with some key terms that are important for your vision care:
+To help you better understand your vision, we want to familiarize you with some key terms that are important for your confident and informed approach to your vision health:

 Understanding these terms is essential.
-Grasping them will empower you to discuss your eye care needs knowledgeably with your provider.
-We are here to help you through this process, ensuring you feel confident and informed about your vision health.
+Grasping them will empower you to communicate knowledgeably with your provider.
+We are here to help you through this process, ensuring you feel confident.

 The central node represents the main topic.
 Each branch leads to a term, with further details expanding outwards.
 This structure helps you see how each term relates to understanding your eye care.